Nicholas Prasad: International career

 In 2019, Prasad was called into the Fiji national football team for official FIFA International friendlies against New Caledonia and Mauritius.
-On March 18, 2019, he made his debut against New Caledonia and recorded an assist in the 3–0 victory.
+On March 18, 2019, he made his debut against New Caledonia, recording an assist in the 3–0 win.
 Prasad has been a regular in Christophe Gamel's side since his debut.
-In 2019, Prasad was selected for the 2019 Pacific Games in Samoa.
-Prasad anchored the backline of the Fijians and helped the team win a bronze medal.
+Later in 2019, Prasad was selected for the 2019 Pacific Games in Samoa, where Fiji won a bronze medal.